SanctumOS Architecture

 - Explore Components: Start with the Components Overview or dive into Thalamus, Basal Ganglia, and Dream Agent

-- Explore Modules: Learn about Sanctum Letta MCP and Broca-2
+- Explore Modules: Learn about SMCP, Broca-2, and the SMCP Plugins

 - Extend: Build custom plugins